-Associate Professor of Psychology, College of Arts and Science; Assistant Professor of Psychiatry
+Associate Professor of Psychology, College of Arts and Science; Associate Professor of Psychiatry

 Dr. Olatunji’s primary research interest lies in cognitive behavioral theory, assessment, and therapy for anxiety disorders.
 He is particularly interested in the role of basic emotions other than fear in the etiology of anxiety pathology.
 His current research employs basic descriptive and experimental psychopathology methodology to examine the relationship between the experience of disgust and specific anxiety disorder symptoms, including in pediatric chronic abdominal pain.

 Much of the research completed at the Vanderbilt Kennedy Center is made possible by the generous contributions of the people and families who participate in research studies.
 This researcher needs research subjects to complete the studies listed below.